sinequa/sba-angular/docs/modules/components/network.md

 ![Async Record provider]({{site.baseurl}}assets/modules/network/async-records-provider.png){: .d-block .mx-auto }

-Notice here that we did not use the factory's built-in method for generating a node type for record (`createRecordNodeType()`).
-Instead we used the `createNodeType()` method, and used the factory to generate **dynamic node options**.
+Notice here that we did not use the factory's built-in method for generating a node type for records/documents (`createRecordNodeType()`).
+Instead we used the generic `createNodeType()` method, and used the factory to generate **dynamic node options**.
 The options are "dynamic", because each node will look different from the others (indeed, we want each node to show the picture of a person).
 The `createDynamicImageNodeOptions()` requires a function taking the node as an input, and returning the URL of the image (in this case stored in the record's `sourcevarchar4` column).
+See [**Node and Edge types**](#node-and-edge-types).

 ### Aggregation Provider